ucsd-cse12-f23/ucsd-cse12-f23.github.io/syllabus.md

 It's the student's responsibilty to check that the autograder worked and that all files have been properly uploaded (by checking the Code tab).
 We only accept PAs through Gradescope before the slip-day deadline.
-We will not accept any files through email or Piazza.
+We will not accept any files through email, Canvas, or Piazza.

 <a id="p:open-closed"></a>